eponsonby/ATP-Support/job-announcement-playbook/details/duties.md

 ##### Education

-This information is related to educational qualification requirements.
-Indicating the level of eduction necessary should be moved to the [Education section of Requirements](../requirements/qualifications/#education).
+This information is related to educational qualification requirements, not eligibility and does not belong in the Who May Apply section.
+Instead, list the level of education necessary in the [Education section of Requirements](../requirements/qualifications/#education).

 {: .usajobs-recruitment-joa-playbook-details__table}
 | Prerequisite  | Description |